SamCoVT/TaliForth2/docs/manual.md

        However, if the previous header is within the preceding 256 bytes,
        we only need to store the LSB and can infer the MSB, saving a byte.
        This is often the case with small `:` words that are consecutively
-       added to the dictionary.                                             |
+       added to the dictionary, and with builtin words where we define
+       all headers consecutively.                                           |

-The position of these flags in the status byte is important since they allow a simple assembly calculation of the header length as 4 + 2\*DC + LC + FP:
+The length of the header, excluding the name itself, is 4 + 2\*DC + LC + FP bytes.
+The specific position of these flags in the status byte makes this easy to calculate in assembly:

-            lda flags       ; start with status flags in the accumulator and #DC+LC+FP   ; mask the three header length bits lsr             ; shift FP to carry flag, so Acc = 2*DC + LC adc #4          ; header length is 4 bytes + 2*DC + LC + FP
+            lda flags       ; start with status flags in the accumulator and #DC+LC+FP   ; mask the three header length bits lsr             ; shift FP to carry flag, so Acc = 2*DC + LC adc #4          ; header length is 4 + 2*DC + LC + FP bytes
-    ---

-The second byte of the header---following the status byte---is the length of the word’s name string, which is currently limited to 31 characters.
+The second byte of the header — following the status byte — is the **length of the word’s name string**, which is currently limited to 31 characters.

 The length byte is followed by the **pointer to the previous header** in the linked list, i.e. the name token of that word.
 A 0000 in this position signals the beginning of the linked list, which by convention is the word `bye` for the native code words.
-If the `FP` flag is zero we only store the LSB of the word, and infer the MSB depending on whether the LSB is less than or greater than that of the current header.
+If the `FP` flag is zero we only store the LSB of the previous header, and infer the MSB depending on whether its LSB is less than or greater than that of the current header.

-This is followed by the current word’s **execution token** (xt, `xt_word`) that points to the start of the actual code.
+Next is the current word’s **execution token** (xt, `xt_word`) which points to the start of the actual assembly code.
 Some words that have the same functionality point to the same code block.
 If the `DC` flag is zero we omit this pointer and calculate it based on the length of the header.